LillieH1000/YT-Player/README.md

 </div><br>

 Usage (Android v8+):
 - Press the "Share" button on any video in the YouTube app, press the "More" button and press "YT Player".
-You may need to press the "More" button a second time as it appears based off recent usage.

 <br>